tiloc/faiadashu/doc/overview.md

 Support for the FHIR Standard is focussed on the R4 release which is located here: [![FHIR R4](fhir-logo-www.png)](https://hl7.org/fhir/R4/)  https://hl7.org/fhir/R4/

 ### Theme
-## Styles
+#### Styles
 Styles - including text and colors - is obtained through the Material theme of the app.
 Both dark and light schemes work.

-## Views and behaviors
+#### Questionnaire theming
-Several behaviors of the questionnaire filler can be influenced by instantiating a `QuestionnaireTheme` and passing it into the filler through any constructor which has a `questionnaireTheme` parameter.
+Behaviors of the questionnaire filler that affect visualizations, but don't have an equivalent in the presentation model, can be influenced by instantiating a `QuestionnaireTheme` and passing it  into the filler through any constructor which has a `questionnaireTheme` parameter.

 **Examples are:**
 * should an option to skip questions be presented?
-* should questions be prefixed with a number?
-* should coded questions offer an option to answer with a `null` = no answer?
+* should coding questions offer an option to answer with a `null` = no answer?

+Behaviors that are driven by the presentation model can be influenced by instantiating a `QuestionnaireModelDefaults` and passing it into the filler through the `questionnaireModelDefaults` parameter.

+**Examples are:**
+* auto-generated question prefixes (for instance to count questions)
+* default maximum value for sliders

 ### Locale
 Locale is explicitly passed to the library during the initialization of the `QuestionnaireFiller`.